Prince Archie of Sussex: Public appearances

-Title, styles, and succession
+Title and styles

 As heir apparent to his father's dukedom of Sussex, earldom of Dumbarton, and barony of Kilkeel, Archie was at birth and by custom entitled to use Prince Harry's senior subsidiary title, Earl of Dumbarton, as a courtesy.
-However, the media reported that the Duke and Duchess decided, instead, that Archie would be styled as Master Archie Harrison Mountbatten-Windsor, in accordance with their reported wish that he grow up as a private citizen.
+However, the media reported that Harry and Meghan decided instead that Archie would be styled as Master Archie Harrison Mountbatten-Windsor, in accordance with their reported wish that he grow up as a private citizen.

-Upon the accession of Charles III, Archie became entitled to use the title prince and style royal highness, as the child of a son of the monarch, pursuant to letters patent issued by King George V in 1917.
-However, sources reported that it was unclear whether he would use that title and style, noting that not all members of the royal family who are eligible for a title choose to use one.
-In the interview Oprah with Meghan and Harry, the Duchess of Sussex said that she had been told that changes would be made to remove that entitlement; Charles III's plans for a scaled-down royal family dated back to the 1990s.
+Upon the accession of Charles III, Archie became entitled to use the title "prince" and the style "Royal Highness", as the child of a son of the monarch, pursuant to letters patent issued by King George V in 1917.
+However, sources reported that it was unclear whether he would use that title and style, noting that not all members of the royal family who are eligible for a title choose to do so.
+In the interview Oprah with Meghan and Harry, Meghan said that she had been told that changes would be made to remove that entitlement; Charles III's plans for a scaled-down royal family date back to the 1990s.

 The official website of the royal family was updated to refer to him as "Prince Archie of Sussex" on 9 March 2023.
-It was reported that any titles would be used in formal settings, but not in everyday conversational use.
+It was reported that any titles would be used in formal settings but not in everyday conversational use.